Compare

 How does the two-layer validator catch hallucinations?

-Can a SQL agent and text-to-SQL tool coexist in our stack?
+Can Chion and a text-to-SQL tool coexist in our stack?

-Why does vendor lock-in matter for SQL agents?
+Why does vendor lock-in matter when picking a text-to-SQL tool?